mkopar/VirClass/README.md

 `expected classes:  [ 0  9 11]`

 Demo files for this example are in `demo/` folder in repository.
+You should therefore run only `predict.py` as I already pregenerated the files you need for prediction.

 Both main scripts have help if you find troubles with running them.